yash9158/Movietime/README.md

-I have created this website using html css and js
+I have created this website using HTML and JS.
+It Informs about Latest Movies available Online.